TalonGrayson/bg3-lightsabers/README.md

 - Balance "Versatile" rolls

 ### Long term goals:
-- Some sort of scaling on the weapon so it can be carried through an entire campaing
+- Some sort of scaling on the weapon so it can be carried through an entire campaign
 - Some way of changing the blade colour
 - A Force user class... eventually